ApeWorX/ApePay/README.md

 $ silverback run scripts.daemon:app --network ::foundry --account TEST::0
 ```

-After that, it's suggested to start `ape console` and create a stream to watch the daemon react
+After that, it's suggested to start `ape console` and create a stream to watch the daemon react.

 ### Publishing